top of page

 So how do we move from being stuck in rumination to becoming active realists?

-2. Challenge Metacognitive Beliefs: Use Wells’ approach.
-Remind yourself: "Thinking about this is not fixing it."
-Give yourself 15 minutes of actual problem solving if you must, but when the timer goes off, practice detached mindfulness.
+2. Challenge Metacognitive Beliefs: Remind yourself: "Thinking about this is not fixing it."
+Give yourself 15 minutes of actual problem solving, but when the timer goes off, practice detached mindfulness.
 View the angry thoughts as passing train cars; you don't have to board every train that passes through the station.

 4. Drop the Rope: Imagine you are in a tug-of-war with a monster.
 Between you is a pit.
 The harder you pull (ruminate, argue, defend), the more tired you get, and the monster just pulls back.
 You fear that if you stop pulling, you will lose.
 But you have another option: Drop the rope.
 You don't have to win the tug-of-war.
 You can just put the rope down and walk away from the pit.
 The monster may still be there, shouting and posturing, but you are no longer bound to it.